Showing all 11 results

 Infusion pumps can be powered electrically or mechanically.
 Different pumps work in different ways.
 For example:

 - In a syringe pump, the fluid is held in the syringe container and the rate at which the fluid is delivered is controlled by the movable piston.

 - In an elastomeric pump, the fluid is held in an expanding tank reservoir and the fluid delivery in this type of pump is controlled by the pressure from the elastic walls of the balloon.

 - In the peristaltic pump, a set of rollers pinches down on a length of flexible tubing, pushing fluid forward.

 - In a multichannel pump, liquids can be delivered from multiple containers at multiple rates.

 - “Smart pump” is equipped with safety features such as user notifications which are activated in the event of a risk of undesirable drug interactions, or when the user defines the pump parameters beyond the specified safety limits.

 Best Infusion Pump Brands

-Below are the lists of best infusion pump brands that are available for purchase at Dr’s Toy Store:
+Below is a list of the Best Infusion Pump brands that are available for purchase at Dr’s Toy Store.